bytecodealliance/wasmtime/rustc.md

  - Build an optimizer IR without the constraints of fast-debug-build compilation.
-Cranelift's base IR is focused on Codegen, so a full-strength optimizer would either use an IR layer on top of it (possibly using Cranelift's flexible EntityMap system), or possibly an independent IR that could be translated to/from the base IR.
+Cranelift's base IR is focused on Codegen, so a full-strength optimizer would either use an IR layer on top of it (possibly using cranelift-entity's flexible `SecondaryMap`s), or possibly an independent IR that could be translated to/from the base IR.
 Either way, this overall architecture would keep the optimizer out of the way of the non-optimizing build path, which keeps that path fast and simple, and gives the optimizer more flexibility.
 If we then want to base the IR on a powerful data structure like the Value State Dependence Graph (VSDG), we can do so with fewer compromises.

 And, these ideas build on each other.
 For example, one of the challenges for dependence-graph-oriented IRs like the VSDG is getting good enough